chanhan2/CSCB58_Project/README.md

 # CSCB58_Project
 Painting With DE2 Using Verilog

-Using the VGA output from the DE2 cyclone V board to paint 2-d pixelated images.
+board to paint 2-d pixelated images.

 The inputs to draw the bounderies for the paint